Pinellas Beaches on the Gulf of Mexico

 St. Pete Beach

-St. Pete Beach offers some of the most beautiful sun-kissed shores in the Sunshine State, and is home to the famous Don César Beach Resort.
+St. Pete Beach offers some of the most beautiful sun-kissed shores in the Sunshine State, and is home to the famous Don César Beach Resort directly on St. Pete Beach.
 Take a picnic and enjoy cool sea breezes or relax on soft, sugar-white sands while getting that deep, tropical tan.

 Famous for its miles of St. Pete Beach Hotels and Motels, this is an area located close to restaurants, downtown St. Petersburg and its museums, schools, cultural and entertainment complexes such as Tropicana Stadium, home to the Tampa Bay Rays.